 The city of Shiraz known as the city of love, poetry, and civilization embraces many tourist attractions.
 Shiraz has many fascinating sites that attract many tourists and travelers.
 Eram garden, the picturesque Persian Garden with its lovely cherry blossoms and colorful flowers; Nasir-al-Molk mosque, the great pink mosque that creates a mesmerizing reflection of colors; Saadieh, the mausoleum of the great 13th-century poet Saadi; and Mausoleum of Hafez, the great Persian poet of the 14th century are great attractions located in Shiraz.
-Travel to Iran, visit Shiraz, and enjoy its many tourist attractions especially the tomb of Hafez.
+Travel to Iran, visit Shiraz and enjoy its many tourist attractions especially the tomb of Hafez.

-The Tomb of this great Persian poet of the 14th century is one of the cultural attractions of Shiraz visited and admired by many Iranians and tourists.
+The Tomb of Hafez is one of the cultural attractions of Shiraz visited and admired by many Iranians and tourists.
+It belongs to Hafez, the great Persian poet of the 14th century.
 He was a Sufi Muslim respected and loved for his perfect personality and art of poetry.